caelan-a/Portfolio/content/experience/1_experience_msp.md

 ---
 Joined Melbourne Space Program as a software engineer.\
-Worked on Autonomous Mars Rover project where I was developing systems for ground segmentation and object detection using SLAM techniques.
+Worked on Autonomous Mars Rover project where I was developing systems for ground segmentation and object detection for use in SLAM.
 (Python, C++)